tensorflow/community/rfcs/20190509-keras-saved-model.md

 When reconstructing a Keras model, the saved attributes are remapped to the original names.
 The exception is the call function, which uses `call_and_return_conditional_losses` instead of `__call__`.

+### Compatibility Guarantees
+Keras SavedModels are backward and forward compatible across minor TensorFlow versions.
+Therefore, checkpointable object and tf.function attributes are not removed from the SavedModel.
+New attributes may be added if additional serialization is requested.

 ## Questions and Discussion Topics

 1. Do we all agree on the API changes?